 The National Institute on Drug Abuse warns that concerns about certain medications are appropriate.
 Hydrocodone and oxycodone are active ingredients that have an addictive potential on par with heroin.
 Furthermore, adderall and other stimulants carry the connotation of being “smart drugs” that can boost performance.

 The age groups with the highest risk of dependency development are those between 18 and 25.
 Even though the drug of choice may change later on, the illness of addiction remains in place.
-They might abuse drugs to deal with pain or stress, affect weight loss, or get better sleep.
+They might abuse drugs to deal with pain or stress, affect weight loss, or even to just get better sleep.

 Opioid abuse, in particular, can be life-threatening.
 Prescription drug abuse statistics from the Centers for Disease Control and Prevention point to a high mortality rate.
 Since 1999, deaths due to opioid overdoses quadrupled.
 On average, 15,000 people die each year because of an overdose involving these painkillers.